 8. Don’t eat tofu during Chinese New Year

-People refrain from eating tofu during Chinese New Year since it is white and the white colour symbolises death and misfortune in the Chinese culture.
+People refrain from eating tofu during Chinese New Year since it is white and the white colour symbolises death and misfortune in Chinese culture.

 9. Flowers symbolise rebirth